 The ones we would never discover if we weren’t challenged by those situations in the first place.
 Because if we weren’t challenged we might just be too comfortable where we are, with no reason to venture out and look for them.

-Yesterday I heard a song.
+Yesterday I heard a song, a beautiful cover version.
 I’ve heard it before, I think.
 But yesterday it somehow suddenly registered with me on a different level.
 The voice and melody got to me first.
 And then the lyrics hit me:

 Listening to the lyrics over and over again I realized this wasn’t about waiting for supergirl to rescue us.
 It was about finding the supergirl within us.
 The one that is sad and miserable and sometimes really does feel like nothing but crying – but is also fiercely committed to finding her own happiness again.
 And doing something courageous for it.